 Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 For twins, a little earlier works well for the same reasons.
 I advise starting to look for and booking a photographer around 20-25 weeks.
 You can also consider DIY with a friend or tripod.
 Also, start searching and order dresses.

 Search Instagram hashtags for your city and maternity photography.
 For example, in Dallas, I searched for “dallasmaternity” in accounts and hashtags.
 Look through and find a handful of photographers whose style you like, paying attention to how the photographer edits and poses her moms-to-be.

-Best Places to Look for Maternity Dresses for Photo Shoot:
+Best Maternity Dresses for Photo Shoots:

 What maternity photoshoot guide would be complete without hair and makeup tips?